 The person obtaining the permit must be present during the hours of the bonfire.
 The approved bonfire permit must be presented upon request of a Fire Official or Law Enforcement Officer.
 The South Walton Fire District reserves the right to check for permit compliance at any time.

-Credit Cards are accepted with a convenience fee and must be completed at the office.
+Credit Cards are accepted with a convenience fee.

 South Walton Fire District